Russia's war on Ukraine latest: Finland joins NATO, prompting Russian warning | Politics

 Russia's war on Ukraine latest: Finland joins NATO, prompting Russian warning

-* Russian investigators on Tuesday formally charged Darya Trepova, a 26-year-old woman, with terrorism offences over the killing of pro-war military blogger Vladlen Tatarsky in a bomb blast in St Petersburg. * The UN Human Rights Council overwhelmingly voted in favour on Tuesday of extending and expanding the mandate of an investigative body probing possible war crimes committed since Russia's invasion of Ukraine.
+* Russian investigators formally charged Darya Trepova, a 26-year-old woman, with terrorism offences over the killing of pro-war military blogger Vladlen Tatarsky in a bomb blast in St Petersburg. * The UN Human Rights Council overwhelmingly voted in favour of extending and expanding the mandate of an investigative body probing possible war crimes committed since Russia's invasion of Ukraine.

-* A Ukrainian soldier pleaded "partly guilty" on Tuesday at Russia's first trial for war crimes in connection with its military campaign in Ukraine.
+* A Ukrainian soldier pleaded "partly guilty" at Russia's first trial for war crimes in connection with its military campaign in Ukraine.
 RECENT IN-DEPTH STORIES

 * In Ukraine's Bucha, a 'wounded soul', aches one year after liberation from violent Russian occupation * SPECIAL REPORT-Facial recognition is helping Putin curb dissent with the aid of U.S. tech